CEA-LIST/tri3d/README.md

 ## Geometric transformations

-Tri3D provides a small library which facilitates the creation and manipulation of typical 3D geometric transformations: translation, rotation, affine, camera projections.
+Tri3D provides a module which facilitates the creation and manipulation of typical 3D geometric transformations: translation, rotation, affine, camera projections, pose interpolation.

 Transformations have a shared interface which supports:

 - **Batching**: list of transformations can be grouped together, and broadcasting rules are supported.
 - **Application** to 3D points: applying the transformations to points, again, boadcasting rules are implemented.
 - **Composition**: it is possible to chain transformation together.
 - **Inversion**: the inverse of a transformation is readily available.

 ## Object and sensor poses